argonne-lcf/AuroraBugTracking/README.md

 ## Other files

 - [`bugs_auto.md`](bugs_auto.md) - Summary table of bugs, automatically generated from all Issues (open and closed) in this repository.
-All updates, lengthy details, discussions, and related artifacts (e.g. screenshots) for a given bug should be included at its linked Issue (first column in table).
+All updates, lengthy details, discussions, and related artifacts (e.g. screenshots) for a given bug should be included at its linked Issue, the first column in the table.
-- [`bugs_manual.md`](bugs_manual.md) - Manually maintained table of bug reports (with no corresponding Issue).
+- [`bugs_manual.md`](bugs_manual.md) - Manually maintained table of other bug reports (with no corresponding Issue).
 When discussing one of these bugs and/or including more information, add the content in a `##` section below the table.
 Any changes to this file should be made via Pull Requests.
 Ideally, these reports would eventually be replaced by Issues and removed from this file.
 - [`POC.md`](POC.md) - Directory of Aurora subject matter experts, especially related to bug reporting.

 ## Bug Report Table Format